Equestrian statue of Louis XIV (Bernini): The Vision of Constantine

 In his process to construct the equestrian statue, Bernini referred back to one of his earlier works, the Vision of the Emperor Constantine, which began construction in 1654 and was completed in late 1669.

 The equestrian statue of Louis XIV was designed with his earlier work in Rome on The Vision of Constantine in mind, with both horses striking similar poses and neither riders holding reins or stirrups.
 Whereas Constantine's gestures were raised above him to convey the vision of the Holy Cross and God above him, the Sun King’s gestures are grounded to convey his mundane and non-divine power in an act that Bernini termed as an ‘act of majesty and command'.

 Unlike the statue of Constantine the Great, the statue of Louis XIV had been carved from a single block of stone, to be 'the largest ever seen in Rome," according to early biographers.

 Later changes

 Recutting

-In 1687, Francois Girardon was tasked with amending Berini's sculpture.
+In 1687, Francois Girardon was tasked with amending Bernini's sculpture.
 When recut by François Girardon the equestrian statue was re-purposed to depict Marcus Curtius, an ancient Roman hero.
 In his story, an abyss appeared in the middle of the Roman Forum that only the sacrifice of Rome's greatest possession would close.
 As a result Curtius determined that Rome's most prized possession was the bravery of its soldiers and hurled himself into the abyss while riding his horse, closing it.